Bridgnorth: History

-During the Civil War, Bridgnorth was one of the Midlands' main royalist strongholds, and in 1642 many royalist troops were garrisoned there.
+During the Civil War, Bridgnorth was one of the Midlands' main Royalist strongholds, and in 1642 many Royalist troops were garrisoned there.
 In 1646, Cromwell's Roundheads arrived with orders to take Bridgnorth for the Parliamentarians from the garrison led by Sir Robert Howard.
 After a three-week siege, Cromwell was successful and he ordered that the castle be demolished.

 Bridgnorth had an ironworks in Low Town run by Hazledine and Company which in 1808 built the locomotive Catch Me Who Can designed and promoted by Richard Trevithick.
 A plaque on the foundry's site commemorates this association.

 By 1824, the borough and liberties of Bridgnorth were well defined.

 The population of the municipal borough in 1841 was 6,198, and that of the town was 5,770.

 More than 255 men from the Bridgnorth area volunteered in the first months of the First World War.
-Their names were published in the Bridgnorth Journal on 26 December 1914 and several of those killed in action are remembered on the war memorial, sculpted by Adrian Jones, in the castle grounds.
+Their names were published in the Bridgnorth Journal on 26 December 1914 and those killed in action are remembered on the war memorial, sculpted by Adrian Jones, in the castle grounds.

 Until 1961 the Royal Air Force's initial recruit training unit was at RAF Bridgnorth, a station opened in 1939.
 During the Second World War, two women were killed in a German air raid in August 1940 when bombs hit neighbouring houses in High Town.
 In 2005, unverified German papers dating from 1941 were found, outlining new details about Operation Sea Lion, the military plans of Nazi Germany for an invasion of Britain.
 Two quiet Shropshire towns were mentioned in the documentation: Ludlow and Bridgnorth.
 Some experts believe that it was Hitler's intention to make Bridgnorth his personal headquarters in Britain, due to its central position in the UK, rural location, rail connections and airfield.

 In 1978, Bridgnorth was twinned with the French town of Thiers, and in 1992 it also twinned with the Bavarian town of Schrobenhausen, Germany that had already twinned with Thiers a few years earlier.
 On 21 August 2003 Bridgnorth was granted Fairtrade Town status.

 Geography

-The town is located in the Severn Valley, where the river passes through a relatively narrow valley with largely-wooded slopes.
+The town is in the Severn Valley, where the river passes through a relatively narrow valley with largely-wooded slopes.
 High Town, the part of the town sited on the west side of the Severn, is built on a notable promontory, at the southern end of which the castle was constructed, and is known as Castle Hill.
-Low Town is situated on lower-lying ground on the banks of the river.
+Low Town is on lower-lying ground on the banks of the river.
 High Town is at an elevation of 65–68 metres (213–223 feet) above sea level, whilst Low Town is at 32–33 metres (105 feet).
 The lie of the land of Low Town is less hilly but then rises steeply to its immediate east.

 The West Midlands Green Belt covers the countryside to the east of the Severn and the settlement.

 The civil parish includes Danesford, Oldbury and Quatford.